genepi/haplocheck/README.md

 Haplocheck is a software package that leverages the mitochondrial phylogeny to detect contamination in sequencing studies.
 Haplocheck can even be used as a quick and efficient proxy for whole-genome contamination detection (using mtDNA only).

 ## Getting started
-To calculate the contamination status of all 1000 Genomes Phase3 samples, execute the following command:
+To calculate the contamination status of all 1000 Genomes Phase3 samples, execute the following command.

     mkdir haplocheck
     cd haplocheck